ildarakhmetov/yafsh/README.md

 ## What works

 Stack-based shell using RPN -- push arguments, then execute commands.
+Features readline editing, syntax highlighting, tab completion, persistent history, multiline input, and custom prompts via `rustyline`.

 ### How it works